Results for “consumer”

 Michigan MPSC approved 1,332 MW of battery storage projects, including 332 MW to serve Oracle's data center, despite Attorney General pushback on data center contracts and utility rate approvals.

-April 2, 2026·Michigan Capitol·6 sources - governor
+April 2, 2026·Michigan Capitol·6 sources - policy

 Michigan Governor Signs Executive Directive to Assess Tariff Impact and Help Businesses Access Refunds